When you work and move to Denmark, you are covered by the Danish health insurance system.

 If you work legally in Denmark, you are covered by the Danish health insurance system.
 Most examinations and treatments are free, but you need to register and get a health insurance card.

-Approximately two weeks after you have registered, your health insurance card will be sent to your Danish address.
-The card will show your name and address, your CPR number and the name and address of your doctor (GP).
+Approximately 2 weeks after you have registered, your health insurance card will be sent to your Danish address.
+The card will show your name and address, your CPR number and the name and address of your family doctor (GP).

-It is advisable always to carry this card with you as it is required whenever you need to see a GP, a dentist or go to hospital.
+It is advisable always to carry this card with you as it is required whenever you need to see your family doctor (GP), a dentist or go to hospital.

 Here you can order a health insurance card ('sundhedskort').
-The card is free of charge the first time you order it or for instance if you or your GP change address.
+The card is free of charge the first time you order it or for instance if you or your family doctor (GP) changes address.

 Every member of your household will receive a health insurance card of their own.

-You need to report changes to your circumstances, which could have an impact on your health insurance, e.g. if you begin to work in another EU country, Norway, Iceland, Liechtenstein or Switzerland.
+You need to report changes to your circumstances, which could have an impact on your health insurance, for instance if you begin to work in another EU country, Norway, Iceland, Liechtenstein or Switzerland.

 You should submit the information to: